Pacaya Samiria National Reserve 3-Day Tour

 Beginning of the tour and transfer to Nauta

-We’ll pick you up from the Iquitos airport based on your flight arrival, or directly from your hotel in the city.
-From there, we’ll travel by road to the town of Nauta, located about 62 miles (100 km) south of Iquitos.
+We will pick you up at the Iquitos airport according to your flight schedule, or directly from your hotel in the city.
+From there, we will travel by road to the city of Nauta, located about 100 km south of Iquitos.

-During the drive, your guide will give you an introduction to this quiet riverside town, known as the gateway to the Pacaya Samiria National Reserve.
+During the trip, your guide will give you a brief orientation about this quiet and welcoming town, known as the gateway to the Pacaya Samiria National Reserve.

 Entrance to the Pacaya Samiria Reserve

-We’ll make a short stop at Checkpoint No. 1 to register our official entrance into the Pacaya Samiria National Reserve, managed by the National Service of Natural Protected Areas (SERNANP).
+During the journey, we will make a brief stop at the N°1 Guard Post to process the official entrance to the reserve, managed by the National Service of Natural Protected Areas.

 Amazon sunrise and bird watching

-🍽️ Return to camp for a traditional Amazonian breakfast.
+🍽️ We will return to the camp to enjoy a traditional Amazonian breakfast.

 Swimming in the Marañon River

-🍽️ Back at the camp, enjoy a homemade lunch prepared with fresh, local ingredients by the community.
+🍽️ Back at the camp, you will enjoy a homemade lunch with local ingredients, prepared by the community.

 Botanical walk

-🍽️ Enjoy a traditional Amazonian dinner back at camp.
+🍽️ In the evening, a typical Amazonian dinner awaits you at the camp.

-🍽️ Enjoy a final homemade lunch prepared by the community in a welcoming, family-style setting.
+🍽️Disfrutaremos for a last homemade lunch prepared by the community, in a warm and familiar atmosphere.

 What to bring to Pacaya Samiria National Reserve 3-Day tour